TexasInstruments/ind-comms-sdk/README.md

 repo sync
 ```

-This should clone all the repositories required for MCU+ SDK development.
+This should clone all the repositories required for Industrial Communications SDK development.
 Now download and install the dependencies.

 #### Downloading And Installing Dependencies